tomtzook/frc-learn-docs/java/program-memory.md

 Each of these was made for a very specific set of uses, meaning that a program will need to use both and can rarely rely on just one of them.

 Most program data memory is both readable and writable, meaning my program can read the information in the memory and write information into the memory.
-But not all memory is such, some, typically _global const_ memory is typically only readable, but this is not of interest to us at the moment.
+But not all memory is such, some, _global constant_ memory is typically only readable, but this is not of interest to us at the moment.

 ### Stack Memory

-The _stack_ memory, named so after its data structure - a stack, is used to store temporary local information as well as method call information (leading to it sometimes called _call stack_).
+The _stack_ memory, named so after its data structure - a stack, is used to store temporary local information as well as method call information (leading to it being called _call stack_).

 #### Structure